 Overall, participants perceive the configuration of the whole structure across information topics and the media in a consistent fashion (See Figures 1, 2, 3).
-As seen in Figure 4, the relative closeness of hard news (e.g., finance, science and technology, and nutrition) to and its grouping around traditional media show the strongly interrelated connections of the concepts.
+As seen in Figure 4, the relative closeness of hard news (e.g., finance, science and technology, and nutrition) and its grouping around traditional media show the strongly interrelated connections of the concepts.
 The interpoints of soft news (e.g., entertainment) close to online media indicate the interconnected associations of online media with entertainment information.
 This means that young adults tend to perceive traditional media as more of a hard news source and, on the other hand, online media as more of a soft news source.

 Information seeking of information topics between traditional and new media blend together.
 Traditional media still function as stable news sources, but online news and blogging are also seen as flexible news sources for some information topics, which replace or supplement traditional media in the changing media environment.
-Portable media of mobile phones and MP3 players are located at the farthest points from all types of information topics.
+Portable media, namely mobile phones and MP3 players, are located at the farthest points from all types of information topics.
 These stable and flexible information seeking behaviors can also be explained from the perspective of the media repertoire.
 These information-seeking behaviors constitute users' consistent media repertoire, which is projected in the patterns of the relationships between information topics and media channels.

-In the neural network, it could be assumed that the close topics from the self point would be perceived more important: the distant topics from the self point would be perceived less important.
-Moreover, in media source use for acquisition of interested topics, it could be assumed that the close media source from the self point would be perceived more important: the distant media from the self point would be perceived less important.
+In the neural network, it can be assumed that the topics closer to the self point would be perceived as more important and the topics distant from the self point can be perceived as less important.
+Moreover, in media source use for acquisition of interested topics, it could be assumed that the media source close to the self point would be perceived as more important and the media distant from the self point would be perceived less important.
 In terms of self-concept, the findings reveal that young adults are more interested in national news than any other type of news information.
-They perceive personalized media as important communication vehicles, when considering self-concept clustered around face-to-face, online interactive-mediated, and portable media channels.
-The results imply that participants apparently attach greater importance to national news and interpersonal and personalized connections with others.
+They perceive personalized media as important communication vehicles; self-concept clustered around face-to-face, online interactive-mediated, and portable media channels.
+These results imply that participants apparently attach greater importance to national news as well as interpersonal and personalized connections with others.

 The results of gender differences show that females are more likely to be interested in almost all types of information genres and feel familiarity with more diverse media channels than males.
-Women's preferred types of information - local news, health or nutrition, and entertainment - indicate the observable differences from those of men.
+Women's preferred types of information - local news, health or nutrition, and entertainment - demonstrate observable differences from those of men.
 Interestingly, males feel only sports information is close to them, even if there is no statistically significant gender difference.
 Consistent with previous studies showing that gender predicted media use behaviors

 (Gibson & Drane, 2006), males are more likely to perceive sports information as a preference than do females.
 The reasons for these differences can be explained by different gender roles in society (Eagly & Steffen, 1984), because stereotyped gender roles influence gender-typed and topic-specific information patterns across the media (Knobloch-Westerwick & Alter, 2007).
-The results are also in line with women's attitudes of favoring interpersonal and interactive mediated communication in previous research, which provides evidence of gender differences in email use for personal relationships (Boneva, et al., 2001).
+The results are also in line with findings in previous research that women favored interpersonal and interactive mediated communication, which provides evidence of gender differences in e-mail use for personal relationships (Boneva, et al., 2001).